KDE/cutehmi/README.md

 CuteHMI is an open-source HMI (Human Machine Interface) software written in C++ and QML, using Qt libraries as a framework.

-Note: While most of the project uses Mozilla Public License, v.
-2.0, some files are distributed under different licenses.
+Note: While most of the project uses GNU Lesser General Public License version 3, some files are distributed under different licenses.

 ## Branches

 Branch "master" is a development branch.
 Development branch may contain source code that is undergoing deep changes, rendering it unusable.
 Consecutive branch numbers denote successive iterations of the project.

 <!-- CUT HERE -->
 <!-- TravisCI badge hack that kills Doxygen (1.8.14) warning "Unexpected html tag <img> found within <a href=...> context". -->